Violet-sword/AI-Assistant-ToolCall-Function/README.md

-# AI Assistant Using ToolCall Function
+# AI Agent Using ToolCall Function

 This project bridges the gap between AI language models and real-world data.
 In this example, we provided the Ollama-served LLM with a weather API, demonstrating how LLMs can call external tools to provide accurate, up-to-date information on demand.